Changing ClickHouse® settings at the query level

 -

-Connect to the DB in the cluster using the
+Connect to the database in the cluster as

 Create a settings profile:

-SETTINGSparameter, apart from with the setting value, you can specify its minimum and maximum value.
-Here is an example for the idle_connection_timeout setting:CREATE SETTINGS PROFILE <settings_profile_name> SETTINGS idle_connection_timeout = 60 MIN 5 MAX 120;You can attach a settings profile to a user:
+SETTINGS, you can specify the setting value along with its minimum and maximum.
+Here is an example for the idle_connection_timeout setting:CREATE SETTINGS PROFILE <settings_profile_name> SETTINGS idle_connection_timeout = 60 MIN 5 MAX 120;You can assign a settings profile to a user:

-CREATE SETTINGS PROFILE <settings_profile_name> SETTINGS <list_of_ClickHouse®_settings> TO <username>;For more information about creating settings profiles, see the ClickHouse® documentation
+CREATE SETTINGS PROFILE <settings_profile_name> SETTINGS <list_of_ClickHouse®_settings> TO <username>;For more information about creating settings profiles, see this ClickHouse® guide

 .